ibrahzizo360/knowtifai-backend/README.md

 <!--
 *** Thanks for checking out KnowtifAI.
 If you have a suggestion
 *** that would make this better, please send us a message in the app
-*** or simply connect with us on any of the social platforms
+*** or simply connect with us on any of the social media platforms
 *** Don't forget to give the project a star!
 *** Thanks again!
 -->